Five ways you're using a standing desk incorrectly

 Following these guidelines, you should look like the woman to the right: neck neutral, gazing straight ahead, arms bent at 90º, and standing in flat shoes on an anti-fatigue mat.

-If you use a standing desk such as Readydesk, you're probably doing it to be healthier.
+If you use a standing desk converter like Readydesk, you're probably doing it to be healthier.
 Make sure you use yours the right way to see the biggest benefits.